+We meet with our customers often, and we host an annual invitational customer advisory board to ensure that our development efforts are aligned with their needs.
 We continue to invest in research and development efforts that leverage the unique attributes of our TMOS platform to deliver new features and functions that address the complex, changing needs of our customers.
-Although the bulk of our investment is software development, concurrent development of tightly integrated, high-performance hardware is a key part of our investment strategy.
+Although the bulk of our investment is software development, concurrent development of tightly integrated hardware that delivers consistent, guaranteed high-performance is a key part of our investment strategy.
 We also look for opportunities to acquire technologies that will enable us to broaden the scope of our offerings and expand into adjacent markets.